YonathanRon/cloud_computing_hw2/README.md

 ```

 ## Important Note
 Please ensure that you have the necessary permissions to create and manage EC2 instances and IAM roles in your AWS account.
-Unauthorized errors usually occur when your IAM user doesn't have the necessary permissions.
-If you see an error like botocore.exceptions.ClientError: An error occurred (UnauthorizedOperation) when calling the DescribeSecurityGroups operation: You are not authorized to perform this operation, please check your IAM permissions.

 ## NODES SERVERS - API Endpoints
 This application provides several API endpoints for managing tasks and workers.
 Below is the list of available endpoints: